-- (a) Pre-Application Review Option by Applicant.
-An Applicant for a Type A, B, or C application may request a Pre-Application Review. - (b) Review Strongly Suggested for Type A Applications.
-In order to allow the Town to properly address the necessary submittal requirements for a Type A Application, a pre-Application Review (and Pre-Application Meeting) is strongly encouraged. - Purpose.
+- (b) Review Strongly Suggested for Type A Applications.
+In order to allow the Town to properly address the necessary submittal requirements for a Type A Application, a pre-Application Review (and Pre-Application Meeting) is strongly encouraged. - (c) Purpose.
 The purpose of the Pre-Application Review is intended to provide an opportunity for any Applicant who may be uncertain about the application's type or who are unfamiliar with the Town's processes to become acquainted with the process and to avoid delays in processing applications.
 The review will enable the Town to assess whether or not the proposal should be granted an administrative exemption (see Section 16C-1-50), and if an exemption is not available, to decide what application submission requirements and plans will be required to enable the Town to process the application.
 In addition, a Pre-Application Review will enable the Town to potentially reduce the required plans to be submitted for a proposed improvement or development. - (b) Setting of Pre-Application Review.
-Prior to submission of an application pursuant to this Chapter, any person seeking a Pre-Application Review in accordance with this Chapter shall: - (1) Send an inquiry concerning the Improvement or development to the Town Manager at info@townofblueriver.org, or by regular U.S. Mail sent to, or hand delivery during normal business hours, to:
+Prior to submission of an application pursuant to this Chapter, any person seeking a Pre-Application Review in accordance with this Chapter shall: - (1) Send an inquiry concerning the improvement or development to the Town Manager at info@townofblueriver.org, or by regular U.S. Mail sent to, or hand delivery during normal business hours to:

-Town Manager

-Town of Blue River

-Attention: Pre-Application Inquiry

-0110 Whispering Pines Circle P.O.
+Town Manager Town of Blue River Attention: Pre-Application Inquiry 0110 Whispering Pines Circle P.O.
 Box 1784 Breckenridge, CO 80424